armadaproject/armada/docs/design/jobservice/job-service.md

 - EventClient is the GRPC public GRPC client for watching events

-- The JobService deployment consists of a GRPC Go Server and a redis cache.
+- The JobService deployment consists of a GRPC Go Server and a database.

 ### Open questions: